Silicon Valley Power

 Yes.
 Net energy metering allows customers to offset their electric usage by exporting power to the electric grid.
 Read more about net energy metering and your bill here.

-SVP FAQS
+SVP FAQs

 Silicon Valley Power (SVP) is the City of Santa Clara's municipal electric utility.
 As a department of the City, Silicon Valley Power has been providing electricity to Santa Clara residents and businesses since July 23, 1896.
 If you're interested, you can learn more about our history.